grafana/writers-toolkit/docs/sources/writing-guide/shortcodes/index.md

 ## section shortcode

 The `section` shortcode renders an unordered list of links to a page's child pages.
-To add a section, insert the `section` shortcode with the following optional parameter:
+To add a section, insert the `section` shortcode with the following optional parameters:

 | Parameter            | Description                                                                                                                                                                                                                                                             | Required |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------- |